The Best Laid Plans

 Last summer I had plans.
 We all did.
 Such optimism and not the slightest hint in the air that things wouldn’t play out as we had imagined.
-My book would be launched in February and I had a canvas printed that I would use for promotion.
+My book, The Variety Girls would be launched in February and I had a canvas printed that I would use for promotion.
 First stop was my home town, Cleethorpes and the Pier where I used to work backstage.
 The Variety Girls is set in Cleethorpes and an old image of the pier features on the cover.
 This year I was going to travel to various piers and get lots of different ‘Variety Girls’ to have their photo taken with the canvas, and tell a little of their stories.
 But that will have to wait.
 Until then here are my debut Variety Girls.

 In the photo is my Mum, Joan (left) and Janet Evans (right) who is married to mum’s cousin, Ray.